kriptoistanbul/cryptocurrencynewspro/_posts/2022-05-23-what-is-sol.md

 description: Solana is a popular blockchain platform for smart contracts and decentralized applications.
 The idea of ​​​​creation appeared in 2017 amid problems with scaling in Bitcoin and Ethereum.
 image: /assets/img/posts-img/sol/what-is-solana.webp
 tags:
-- solana price
-- solana price prediction
-- solana crypto
-- solana nft
+- solana
-- solana news
+- sol
-- solana price prediction 2030
-- solana blockchain
+- cryptocurrency
 permalink: "/what/sol/"
 paginate: true
 ---